Zaid-Ajaj/Npgsql.FSharp/README.md

 # Npgsql.FSharp [![Nuget](https://img.shields.io/nuget/v/Npgsql.FSharp.svg?colorB=green)](https://www.nuget.org/packages/Npgsql.FSharp) [![Build Status](https://travis-ci.com/Zaid-Ajaj/Npgsql.FSharp.svg?branch=master)](https://travis-ci.com/Zaid-Ajaj/Npgsql.FSharp)

-Thin F# wrapper for [Npgsql](https://github.com/npgsql/npgsql), data provider for PostgreSQL.
+Thin F#-friendly layer for the [Npgsql](https://github.com/npgsql/npgsql) data provider for PostgreSQL.

+For an optimal developer experience, this library can be used with [Npgsql.FSharp.Analyzer](https://github.com/Zaid-Ajaj/Npgsql.FSharp.Analyzer) which is a F# analyzer that will verify the query syntax and perform type-checking againt the database schema.

 This wrapper maps *raw* SQL data from the database into the `Sql` data structure making it easy to pattern match against and transform the results.